Simspace/island/README.md

 Here are the shapes we plan to support:

 1.  `Rec :: (t -> *) -> [t] -> *` (record)
-    The classic vinyl shape, indexed by the Functor of your choice, usually Identity, and a type-level list of `t`s, usuall types.
+    The classic vinyl shape, indexed by the Functor of your choice, usually Identity, and a type-level list of `t`s, usually types.
 Any product POAD corresponds to a Rec containing the same fields as the POAD, except each field is wrapped in the chosen Functor.
 2.  `CoRec :: (t -> *) -> [t] -> *` (co-record)
     A more recent vinyl shape, also indexed by a Functor and a type-level list.
 Any sum POAD corresponds to a CoRec containing the fields of one of the constructors, except the fields are wrapped in the chosen Functor.
 It can also be used to represent one of the fields of a product POAD.
 And a Rec can be used to represent all of the fields of all the constructors of a sum POAD!
 3.  `data Tree a = Leaf a | Branch [Tree a]`